maharjanrajat/maharjanrajat/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m an enthusiastic AI/ML engineering student with a deep interest in leveraging data to create intelligent solutions.
-I’m currently honing my skills in machine learning algorithms, data analysis, and software engineering, and I'm always eager to take on new challenges in the tech world.<br><br>🌱 What I'm Learning:<br><br>-> Machine Learning & Deep Learning<br>-> Data Structures & Algorithms<br>-> Python, TensorFlow, and PyTorch<br>-> Natural Language Processing (NLP) & Computer Vision
+I’m an enthusiastic data science student with a deep interest in leveraging data to create intelligent solutions.
+I’m currently honing my skills in machine learning algorithms, data analysis, and software engineering, and I'm always eager to take on new challenges in the tech world.<br><br>🌱 What I'm Learning:<br><br>-> Data Analysis<br>-> Machine Learning & Deep Learning<br>-> Data Structures & Algorithms<br>-> Python, Pandas/Numpy, TensorFlow, and PyTorch<br>-> Natural Language Processing (NLP) & Computer Vision